-All in all, “Hide” is a rather cute episode of Doctor Who that doesn’t quite rise to the heights of “The Rings Of Akhaten”, but is still one of the highlights of Series 7B.
+All in all, “Hide” is a rather cute episode of Doctor Who that doesn’t rise to the heights of “The Rings Of Akhaten”, but is still one of the more memorable adventures of Series 7B.
 It does a great job of strengthening the bond between the Eleventh Doctor and Clara, while also showing the cracks in their friendship that need to be addressed sometime soon.

 * “Boo!
 Hello, I’m looking for a ghost” “And you are?”
 “Ghostbusters!”